roman-milk/roman-milk.github.io/my-russian-valentine.md

  Finally I grunted and leaned low over the woman's back, cursing and panting as I felt the hot stuff ooze out of me.

  They left me there struggling to breathe after the blonde quickly pulled on her bikini ad rearranged her messed up hair.
 When I left the sanctuary of the rock enclave, I saw the woman in the sea washing my semen from her chest and face.
-Report_Story #3